data-gymnasia/courses/content/machine-learning/content.md

 ---
 > id: step-no-free-lunch-solution

-*Solution*.
-The no-free-lunch theorem implies that a learner which employs cross-validation performs exactly the same on average as a learner which employs anti-cross-validation (that is, selection based on the *worst* performance on withheld observations).
+*Solution.* The no-free-lunch theorem implies that a learner which employs cross-validation performs exactly the same on average as a learner which employs anti-cross-validation (that is, selection based on the *worst* performance on withheld observations).

 Of course, cross-validation works much better than anti-cross-validation in practice.
 But for any class of problems where it performs better, it is necessarily worse on the complement of that class.
 So using cross-validation does implicitly assume that the problem at hand is in a class which is amenable to cross-validation.
 This is OK in practice because the class of problems machine learning researchers encounter in real life do have some structure that make them different from a distribution chosen uniformly at random from the set of all distributions.